 Pulmonary Rehabilitation at University Medical Center of Princeton is a medically supervised, progressive exercise and education program for individuals with breathing problems and lung disorders.

-The Pulmonary Rehabilitation Program at UMCPP is the first in Central New Jersey to achieve national certification by the American Association of Cardiovascular and Pulmonary Rehabilitation.
+The Pulmonary Rehabilitation Program at UMCP is the first in Central New Jersey to achieve national certification by the American Association of Cardiovascular and Pulmonary Rehabilitation.
 AACVPR certification recognizes those programs that have been rigorously reviewed by a national board and found to meet the outlined essential requirements for standards of care.

 Under the direction of a board certified pulmonologist, our team of specialized pulmonary therapists assists patients in achieving optimal breathing and a healthy lifestyle.
 Our multidisciplinary team consists of ACLS (Advanced Cardiac Life Support)-certified registered nurses, licensed registered respiratory therapists, registered pharmacists, exercise physiologists and registered dietitians.

 - Mastery of breathing techniques

 - Decreased anxiety and depression